svm-zhang/mhcflow/docs/step_by_step.md

-## Step by Step
+# Run mhcflow step-by-step

-`mhcflow` is re-engineered with a modular design.
-It generally consists of 4 steps: `fishing`, `realigning`, `typing`, and `realigning` (again).
+`mhcflow` comes with modular design.
+It generally consists of 4 steps: `fishing`, `realigning`, `typing`, and `finalizing`.
 Each module implements basic break-and-continue mechanism, meaning that module finished previously will be automatically skipped.
-Also it is more friendly to integrate with pipeline/workflow.
+Each of these modules can be easily integrated as a task into a workflow.

-The `hlapolysolver.sh` script and `mhcflow` binary (after building the package) demonstrates each following step, if you are interested.
+The `mhcflow.sh` script and `mhcflow` binary (after building the package) demonstrates each following step, if you are interested.

-### Fisherman: fishing HLA-relevant reads
+## Fisherman: fishing HLA-relevant reads

 The original `polysolver` algorithm fishes HLA-related reads via matching pre-built kmer (tag) sequence and extracting alignments mapped to regions where